kennyhyun/kennyhyun.github.com/_i18n/en/_posts/2020-09-10-windows-development-environment.markdown

 categories: IT
 ---

 Many developers use Mac.
 That would be for building iOS apps.
 But there are more competetive laptops with Windows.
-If you do not need to build iOS apps, Windows is actually a great option for developing thanks to WSL2.
-Following this article, you can have a professional develop environment without a hitch.
+If you do not need to build iOS apps, Windows is actually a great option for developing, thanks to WSL2.
+Following this article, you can have a professional development environment without a hitch.

 This includes...

-- Git/Git bash
+- Git, Git bash
 - Windows Terminal
 - WSL2
   - Using Linux GUI apps